 5. Follow IPC design, manufacturing, and testing standards for flex PCBs

-Testing is an essential step in ensuring the integrity of your flexible printed circuit boards.
-To verify the quality of both your raw materials and your finished products, adhere to guidelines from the IPC, such as IPC-6013, IPC-2223, and IP-FC-234, and their respective successors.
+Testing is essential in ensuring the integrity of your flexible printed circuit boards.
+To verify the quality of your raw materials and finished products, adhere to guidelines from the IPC, such as IPC-6013, IPC-2223, and IP-FC-234, and their respective successors.
 Considering these standards, the flex boards can be tested for efficiency and performance.

 IPC-2221 (Generic standard on printed board design)